gal-forer/blockaid-assignment/README.md

 #### Notes:
 * the delimiter for addresses is `^` use it in the param query for multiple addresses
 * query params are:
-  * addresses - the addresses to query for
+  * addresses - the addresses to query for - mandatory
-  * start_block - the block to query from
+  * start_block - the block to query from - optional(will take latest if not given)
-  * end_block - the blok to query to
+  * end_block - the blok to query to - optional(will take latest if not given)
 #### example:
 `curl --location 'http://127.0.0.1:8000/get_approvals?address=0xcd90574bc2ef39bcebbc5561c1c9d8e42110c239%5E0x6C395f5c062Ed0297DC57A7A270B1a950C4DcE46&start_block=20505574&end_block=20509874'`
 ### get_coin endpoint: